-Sangay Architects offers bamboo, ‘a poor man’s timber,’ for the royalties
+Sangay Architects offers bamboo, ‘a poor man’s timber,’ for royalty

 From a third world country’s perspective, there is a stigma attached to bamboo being commonly perceived as a “poor man’s timber.”
 Bamboo, an indigenous material in the Philippines, has long been ingrained in our culture, from being the primary material of vernacular houses to being carved to make household tools, and even as part of folklore stories of how the first inhabitants emerged from a splitting bamboo culm.
 But as modernization and development becomes inevitable, contemporary materials have been introduced, developed, and used to define the progress of the city—one of the effects of that process is the fast fading utilization of indigenous materials, one of which is bamboo.

 The contemporary use of bamboo for construction in the Philippines is limited in temporary structures such as huts because 1.) bamboo and other indigenous materials classify as temporary structures due to the lack of material standardization; 2.) the lack of awareness of professionals on the right process of treatment and material utilization; 3.) the lack of knowledge of local workers on how to do innovative bamboo connections to make it more permanent; and 4.) the lack of an example of an innovative bamboo building in the country, which can inspire others and serve as a proof that bamboo can be a contemporary material.
 Sangay Architects envisions an abundance in the use of this material in the years to come.
 The firm has committed to elevating the value of this material through innovation and good design, making this project as an example of a permanent structure using bamboo as the main structural members, keeping in mind the Philippine sensibilities and context in the design.

 YOU MIGHT LIKE: Earl Forlales explores the potential of bamboo in this ‘CUBO’